ruaridhcostello/web322-main/notes/week11.md

 #### Buttons

 Another important "component" that Bootstrap provides is a set of classes to [render buttons](https://getbootstrap.com/docs/3.3/css/#buttons).
-There is no escaping the need for buttons, whether they're hyperlinks ( <a>...</a> ), buttons ( <button>...</button> ) or input type=submit / button buttons ( <input type="submit" />).
+There is no escaping the need for buttons, whether they're hyperlinks ( &lt;a&gt;...&lt;/a&gt; ), buttons ( &lt;button&gt;...&lt;/button&gt; ) or input type=submit / button buttons ( &lt;input type="submit" /&gt;).
 Once again, Bootstrap comes to the rescue with a set of classes to create consistent, clean buttons:

 ![Button Colours](/media/uploads/2017/07/bootstrap-buttons.png)